Indoqa/logspace/getting-started.md

 ````

 Whatever *AgentController* you choose, your application's code does not need to change.<br/>
-You simply invoke *Agents* and logspace takes care of handling the *Events* for you.
+You simply invoke *Agents* and Logspace takes care of handling the *Events* for you.